 It’s expected that there will be small variances from the budgeted amounts.
 Minor changes in pricing, sales and so forth result in a few differences between what was planned for and the actual results.
 While these can impact your cash flow, small alterations to your plan won’t massively affect your financial position.

-What is important for the organization, however, is the analysis of the variances – why did they happen?
+What is important for the organization, however, is the analysis of the variances, the budget variance explanations – why did they happen?

-What Do You Do With a Budget vs Actual Statement?
+What Do You Do With a Budget vs Actual Report?

 Where the budget variance becomes important is in dealing with large differences.
 If sales have dropped dramatically, or costs have skyrocketed, it’s critical to the health of the business to understand why that happened.